Particle quantum states with indefinite mass and neutrino oscillations: Modified model of electroweak interactions

 The elements of these matrices can be expressed by the scalar products of the basis vectors.
 For example,

 We shall use the notation $U_{\alpha l }^{\mathrm{PMNS}}\equiv P_{\alpha l }$ for the PMNS matrix elements to omit the lengthy indices.

 In the presence of the mixing, the transition probabilities for the superpositions of the mass states cannot be reduced to the sum of the transition probabilities for the mass states.
 It should be emphasized that the total transition probabilities for these states can be different for the same unitary matrix $ {\mathds{U}} $, but various complete sets of the operators defining the mass state.
 The reason is that the operators \eqref{000020xxx} for such states can be different.
 Moreover, the measurement results can be different for different space-time localization points of the detector.

-Just this alternative is implemented.
 In experiment, as it is well known, the generation mixing occurs for quarks, while the transfer of energy from one neutrino state to another is seen as the oscillation phenomenon.

-\section{NEUTRINO OSCILLATIONS}
+\section{Neutrino oscillations}

 Now we try to apply the developed formalism to the problem of neutrino oscillations.
 Eq. \eqref{6} is obviously translation invariant.
 Therefore, shifting the argument $ x^{\mu} $ in its solution by a constant 4-vector $ z^{\mu} $, we still obtain a solution.
 For the solutions describing the mass states, this transformation leads to a trivial phase multiplier.
 However, the form of the solutions that are determined by formula \eqref{016x} will change.
 That is, an argument shift generates a unitary transformation in the solution space.